-For more than 200 years, the United States patent system has empowered inventors, entrepreneurs, startups, and universities to lead the world in innovation and economic prosperity.
-This is because our nation's patent system incentivizes inventors and small companies with big ideas to take risks on unproven new technologies that often change the world.
+The U.S. patent system is the foundation for the most innovative and dynamic economy in the world.
+For more than 200 years, this system has empowered inventors, entrepreneurs, startups, and universities to lead the world in innovation and economic prosperity.
+This is because our patent system incentivizes inventors and small companies to take risks on unproven new technologies that often change the world.

 The incentive is crucial.
-A strong patent system provides the assurance that if the inventor takes a risk and creates a successful product or technology, they can protect that idea and be rewarded for it.
-This assurance is also crucial.
+A strong patent system provides the assurance that if an inventor takes a risk and creates a successful product or technology, they can protect that idea and be rewarded for it.
+The assurance is also crucial.
 It provides a sound foothold to begin competing in the marketplace and ensures larger companies and foreign competitors cannot simply take the inventor's product or technology and drive them out of the market.

 Unfortunately, these incentives and assurances are under attack.
 In 2011, the America Invents Act (AIA) ushered in the most significant changes to U.S. patent law since 1952.
 This legislation was developed and passed with the promise that it would harmonize U.S. patent law with that of other industrial countries and eliminate many of the costly and non-productive aspects of the patent system as it was then being implemented by the U.S. Patent and Trademark Office (USPTO) and the courts.
 While well-intentioned, many of the promises of the AIA remain unrealized.